-We recently interviewed Mark Holbrook, president and CEO of the Evangelical Christian Credit Union, and Mike Koch, ECCU’s senior vice president and chief financial officer, about how churches are faring in the lending market.
-The two provided valuable perspective regarding a challenge that will affect a church’s mortgage loan application.
+How are churches faring in the lending market?
+We found answers in an interview with Mark Holbrook, president and CEO of the Evangelical Christian Credit Union, and Mike Koch, ECCU’s senior vice president and chief financial officer.
+The two provided valuable perspective regarding how salaries will affect a church’s mortgage loan application.

 What is a common challenge or deficiency you encounter when evaluating a church's request for a mortgage loan?

 Mark: One issue that we see more often than we’d like to is that a church’s salaries as a percentage of its operating expenses is just too high.
 One of two things is going on.
 Either the church just built up the staff too high relative to the total cash flows—and that puts a huge strain on it.
 Or, to be frank, senior leadership is just getting paid too much relative to income.

 So what would be a good percentage of salaries out of the operational budget?